-Cognitive behavioral therapy (CBT) is an effective treatment for anxiety disorders.
-One type of CBT is called exposure response prevention.
-This treatment is helpful for certain anxiety disorders like phobias and social anxiety.
+Exposure Response Prevention is a psychotherapy for specific anxiety disorders like phobias and social anxiety.
 Its aim is to help a person develop a more constructive response to a fear.
-The goal is for the person with exposure to experience less anxiety over time and give him or her tools for coping with symptoms.
+The goal is for a person to “expose” themselves to that which they fear, in an attempt to experience less anxiety over time and develop effective coping tools.

 Some people find that medication is helpful in managing an anxiety disorder.
-Talk with your doctor about the potential benefits, risks and side effects.
+Talk with your health care provider about the potential benefits, risks and side effects.

 Complementary Health Approaches

-More and more people have begun using complementary and alternative treatments along with their conventional treatment to help with their recovery.
-Some of the most common approaches for treating anxeity include:
+More and more people have started using complementary and alternative treatments along with conventional treatment to help with their recovery.
+Some of the most common approaches for treating anxiety include:

-- Stress and Relaxation Techniques.
-Relaxation techniques often combine breathing exercises and focused attention to calm the mind and body and can be an important component in treating phobias or panic disorder.
+- Stress and Relaxation Techniques often combine breathing exercises and focused attention to calm the mind and body.
+These techniques can be an important component in treating phobias or panic disorder.

 - Yoga.
 The combination of physical postures, breathing exercises and meditation found in yoga have helped many people improve the management of their anxiety disorder.